‘Foundation for growth’: Cubs impressed with Ben Brown before he makes his Triple-A debut

 Notes: Prospects Ed Howard, Alexander Canario and James Triantos take steps in their rehab.

-When Cubs prospect Ben Brown was in the Phillies system, he’d dreamed of showing up early for major-league camp, setting up in that locker room, stretching next to players he looked up to.
+WASHINGTON — When Cubs prospect Ben Brown was in the Phillies’ system, he dreamed of showing up early for major-league camp, setting up in the clubhouse and stretching next to players he looked up to.

-He achieved that dream in spring training this year, a little over six months after his trade from Philadelphia to Chicago.
-Now, he’s quickly rising up the Cubs organization’s ranks.
+He achieved that dream in spring training this year, a little more than six months after his trade from Philadelphia to the Cubs.
+Now he’s quickly rising through his new organization’s ranks.

 Brown is expected to make his first Triple-A start this week.
-He posted a dominant 0.45 ERA in four Double-A starts, holding opponents to a .186 batting average.
+He had a dominant 0.45 ERA in four Double-A starts, holding opponents to a .186 batting average.

 “Power arm, great fastball, still spins the breaking ball really well,” Cubs vice president of player development Jared Banner said.